5 octobre 2021 Lecture 4 minutes

 the income from French sources of the non-resident spouse or partner, provided that this income is taxable by France under the terms of the tax treaty

 Note: Income from foreign sources of the non-resident individual is excluded from the tax base and is not included when applying the so-called “effective tax rate” rule.
-Non-resident members of the tax household are included for income splitting purposes.

 Even if one of you lives abroad, it is possible for both of you to be considered tax residents of France